 Ever wonder why so many doctors today have such negative attitudes about their jobs, why so many are retiring early, and why so many wouldn’t want their children becoming doctors.
 I thought becoming a doctor was synonymous with success?
 So why are these highly successful people, today’s doctors, not smiling?
 One word, computers.
 Specifically, I am talking about the introduction of the electronic medical record, also called EMR, into their daily lives.
 Say the letters EMR to most doctors today in the US, and stand back– you will get a very strong emotional response.
-Today, a pediatrician’s day is spent almost entirely with a computer screen and keyboard.
+Today, a pediatrician’s day almost looks like a computer repairman, I recently went to reboot computer repairs Brisbane home page, look at their video’s of their staff working and it was reminiscent of my office.
+Most of the day is spent almost entirely with a computer screen and keyboard.
 Because of this sad fact, I am going to do something that I have never done before in my six years of blogging, I am going to weigh in on some of the choices our governmental leaders, our computer scientists, our insurance executives, and our pharmaceutical executives have made in shaping today’s healthcare system.
 I want to pull back the curtain a little and let my listeners get a feel for what today’s pediatricians are up against as they go about their day to day jobs and maybe start a conversation about improving things.

 Out of Control Healthcare Records